MarvelousShabi/pine-script-tradingview-indicators/README.md

-# pine-script-tradingview-scripts
+# pine-script-tradingview-indicators
-A collection of custom Pine Script scripts built for use on TradingView
+A collection of custom Pine Script indicators built for use on TradingView